mdeepan/deep-work-copilot/README.md

     -   **Focus Score:** Rates the quality of the daily plan.
 A high score is achieved with one "big rock" and a minimal number of other tasks.
     -   **Learning Score:** Tracks the completion percentage of the day's learning activities.
     -   **Context Meter:** Fills up as the user provides more information in their journal, visualizing how much context the AI has to work with.

 ---

+## Recent Updates

+-   **Enterprise Integration & User Context:**
+    -   **User Profile Context:** You can now set a persistent user profile in the top-left corner.
+This high-level context (e.g., your role, team, quarterly goals) is prepended to all AI conversations, ensuring the co-pilot always understands your core professional identity.
+    -   **Enterprise Sync (Simulated):** Added functionality to "Sync" tasks from external enterprise tools and a configuration modal for a "Mission Control Plane" (MCP) server, laying the groundwork for deeper integration with systems like Jira and Google Docs.
+-   **Advanced Planning & Focus Tools:**
+    -   **Granular Task Management:** The "Today's Plan" section now supports deleting tasks and explicitly setting one task as your "Big Rock," which sharpens the Focus Score calculation.
+    -   **Integrated Focus Tools:** The Pomodoro timer, relaxation prompts, and Spotify music player are now fully integrated into the main journaling view, allowing you to seamlessly transition from planning to focused execution.

+---